Blog Posts by Jonathan Parnell

 How to Fill Your Life with Joy

 Seriously pursue joy in the face of Jesus Christ.
 That’s what Matt Chandler says is the main lesson he’s learned along the slow, dirt path of sanctification.
-There’s no silver bullet, he explains, to become like Jesus, but the greatest single means is to fix your eyes on Jesus himself — to fill your life with things that stir your affections for him, and to toss the things that…Continue Reading
+There’s no silver bullet, he explains, to become like Jesus, but the…Continue Reading

 Three Tips on Being a Friend of Sinners